tisaconundrum2/Computer_Knowledge/Userful Batch and Shell Scripts/README.md

 ## mac_convert.sh

-A simple multithreaded script that converts a bunch of MOV files to MP4 had a frame rate of 12.
+A simple multithreaded script that converts a bunch of MOV files to MP4 at a frame rate of 12.

 ## organizeFiles.bat